OfficeDev/Office-Add-in-samples/Samples/word-blazor-add-in/README.md

 }
 ```

-This is the fundamental pattern.
+The fundamental pattern includes the following steps.

 1. Call **JSRuntime.InvokeAsync** to set up the interop between C# and JavaScript.
 1. Use **JSModule.InvokeVoidAsync** to call JavaScript functions from your C# code.
-1. Always call Office JS APIs to interact with the document from JavaScript code.
+1. Call Office JS APIs to interact with the document from JavaScript code.

 ## Questions and comments